spiral/docs/queue/configuration.md

 > Note, Amazon SQS does not support jobs delayed for longer than 15 minutes.

 ## Monitoring
-The extensions automatically register Prometheus metrics in the application server, the metrics are available on `localhost:2112` by default.
+The extensions automatically register Prometheus metrics in the application server.
+The metrics are available on `localhost:2112` by default.

 > Make sure to enable metrics extension.